 How to set up Continuous Integration and Continuous Deployment for a Node.js Application from GitHub to Nodejitsu

-In this blog post we’re gonna deploy a Node.js application from a GitHub repository to Nodejitsu using the Codeship.
+In this blog post we’re gonna deploy a Node.js application from a GitHub repository to Nodejitsu using Codeship.

 We’ve set up a simple Node.js application called codefish which contains some Jasmine specs.
 We’ll use screenshots of this application in this blog post.
 If you haven’t got an own project to set up but you want to follow along on your computer, just fork the repository.